leaflabs/willow-gui/README.md

    v2.5.0.
 Make sure you've got the latest version by installing with pip instead of apt-get.

-2. Make sure your system is set up to work with the daemon.
-Refer to the "Willow 1.0 User Guide", available [here](docs/user_guide/willowgui_userguide.pdf).
+2. Make sure your system is set up to work with willow-daemon.
+For instructions on setting up the daemon, refer to the documentation [here](http://docs.willowephys.com/software_user_manual.html#daemon).

 3. Run: